Latest News

 China's import numbers are still very low.
 According to the World Bureau of Metal Statistics which collects customs data, the largest buyer of Congolese Cobalt imported only 5,000 metric tonnes between January and April.
 This is down from nearly 200,000 tons during the same period in 2025.

-Cobalt prices have been flat so far this season, but at $26.00 a lb they are more than twice as high as before Congo stopped exports in early 2018.
+Cobalt metal prices have been flat so far this year.
+However, at $26 per lb they are more than twice as high as before Congo stopped exports in early last year.

-The price of cobalt hydrxide, which is the form in which the metal was shipped by Congo has continued to rise, and it now trades at a level that is equal or even higher than the metal price.
+The price of cobalt hydrxide, the form in which the metal is shipped by Congo has continued to rise, and it now trades at the same level or even higher than the?metal prices this year.

-According to Ying Lu of Project Blue consultancy, this price?inversion is reshaping supply chains as refineries use more metal in order to produce sulphate - the type cobalt that battery manufacturers use.
+According to Ying Lu of Project Blue consultancy, this price inversion is reshaping supply chains as refineries use more metal to make sulphate - the type cobalt that battery manufacturers use.

-This may not just be a passing trend.
-Project Blue says that this shift in pricing "suggests the market is charging a premium for cobalt units originating from the DRC".
+This may not just be a temporary glitch.
+Project Blue says that this shift in pricing suggests the market is charging a premium for cobalt units originating from the DRC.

 Securing Access

-As U.S. investments begin to flow into Kinshasa, China's refiners will find it more difficult to secure access to Congo cobalt.
+As U.S. investments increase in Kinshasa, China's refiners will find it more difficult to secure access to Congo cobalt.

-The Congo's mineral wealth, especially cobalt, was the foundation of the?U.S. brokered deal last June with Congo and Rwanda that ended years of hostilities.
+The Congo's mineral wealth, especially cobalt, was the foundation of the U.S.-brokered agreement with Congo and Rwanda last June to end years' hostilities.

 Recent announcements indicate that the deal is beginning to work.

-Virtus Minerals is a U.S. critical minerals platform that bought privately-owned Chemaf Copper and Cobalt Mines in May.
-It aims to resume full operations following years of uncertainty.
+Virtus Minerals - which describes itself as an U.S. critical minerals platform - bought the privately held Chemaf cobalt and copper mines in may and hopes to resume full operations following years of uncertainty.

 The Congo's Entreprise Generale du Cobalt has signed a Memorandum of Understanding with Trafigura, a trading house in the United States and EVelution for the supply of the latter's new proposed cobalt refinery.